 Location, location, location.
 If you are storing your supply kit in an outbuilding or shed, try to keep it 6 inches off the ground and in a dry area.
 For the best shelf life, it’s best to store items in a location with controlled humidity and temperature.
 Those plastic containers that slip under your bed are great for the less bulky items and they do not take up closet space.

 When it comes to fuel, if you went to your corner gas station and pumped it into a plastic or metal gas container, you can increase the shelf life with a fuel stabilizer.
 It is better practice, however, to use pumped fuel within 6 months.

-Make note of the items you removed or discarded and next year with the help of your local Ace Hardware stores we’ll help you resupply your kit.
+Make note of the items you removed or discarded at the end of last season and check out those items at your local Ace Hardware store, they’ll help you resupply your kit.